Saturday, April 6, 2013

 When I pick up my iPad it is still very often to play a quick game on it.
 It really is the perfect device for playing games: the screen is large enough to show a decent play field and touch controls are natural for many of the casual games that I've grown to like over the years.

 The number one game for me of the iPad's first year has been Plants vs. Zombies.
-You can play the Flash/PC version of this tower defender game for free on the vendor's web site, but I only every played the $9.99 iPad rendition.
+You can play the Flash/PC version of this tower defender game for free on this ads-supported site, but I only every played the $9.99 iPad rendition.
 It has quick play, mini games and a fun campaign mode that I must've played through half a dozen times by now.

 Although Plants vs. Zombies by far ate the most of my time in the past year, there are many other games that I play or played regularly.
 There's the inevitable Angry Birds, which is nice but gets boring and frustrating for me after a while.
 It shares that problem with the beautifully made indy game Steam Birds.